Giving AI Agents Access to Cryptocurrency and Smart Contracts Creates New Vectors of AI Harm: Blockchain properties

 \subsection{Trustless transactions}

-Because their code is immutable and sovereign, smart contracts eliminate the need for parties to trust each other in order to transact \citep{10.1145/2976749.2978362, 10.3389/fbloc.2020.00025}.
+Because their code is immutable and sovereign, SCs eliminate the need for parties to trust each other in order to transact \citep{10.1145/2976749.2978362, 10.3389/fbloc.2020.00025}.
 This can increase the risk of harm by making it easier for those pursuing a harmful course of action to recruit collaborators and suppliers (e.g., hitmen, stolen password suppliers, compute suppliers).
-This is because the trustless quality of smart contracts can help overcome would-be collaborators’ or suppliers’ skepticism of the counter-party (criminals do not tend to be ``reliable, trustworthy, or cooperative'' \citep{gottfredson1990general}) and lack of recourse through the judicial system should an agreement be breached \citep{vonlampe2004organized}.
-If a CAIA creates a smart contract that makes available cryptocurrency as an assassination or cyberattack bounty, for example, as long as the smart contract can ascertain that the conditions have been fulfilled, the payment to the supplier would be automatic \citep{10.1145/2976749.2978362, 9615702, 9489166}.
-The fear is that this property could ``enable new underground ecosystems and communities'' \citep{10.1145/2976749.2978362}, including those that would assist and supply CAIA as they pursue harmful endeavors.
+This is because the trustless quality of SCs can help overcome would-be collaborators’ skepticism of the counter-party (criminals do not tend to be ``reliable, trustworthy, or cooperative'' \citep{gottfredson1990general}) and lack of judicial system recourse should an agreement be breached \citep{vonlampe2004organized}.
+If a CAIA creates a SC that makes available cryptocurrency as an assassination or cyberattack bounty, for example, as long as the SC can ascertain that the conditions have been fulfilled, the payment to the supplier isautomatic \citep{10.1145/2976749.2978362, 9615702, 9489166}.
+The fear is that this property could ``enable new underground ecosystems'' \citep{10.1145/2976749.2978362}, including those that would assist and supply CAIA as they pursue harmful endeavors.